A light inside the darkness: The Great Passage (Fune wo Amu)

 Just as he admits that his dictionary will “forever be incomplete”, there is no answer to my question, because there is no certainty: we are all lost trying to find a way through the darkness.
 It will never feel like we’ve made it to the other side.
 Coming to terms with that is a large part of what The Great Passage is about.
 It’s an adaptation of a novel by Shion Miura, who also wrote Run with the Wind.
 It’s a sad fact that out of everything I’ve published since November, my two posts about Run with the Wind have gotten the least most views.
 Miura doesn’t write stories that are popular with anime fans, but then again, most anime fans aren’t old enough to appreciate what she’s trying to say anyway.
 I need a voice like hers though, a voice that’s speaking directly to me right now.

-One reply on “A light inside the darkness: The Great Passage (Fune wo Amu)”
+One response to “A light inside the darkness: The Great Passage (Fune wo Amu)”

 Leave a Reply